 Knob of unsalted butter

 75ml semi-skimmed milk

 Small handful freshly chopped parsley

-320g ready rolled puff pastry (I like to use Jus-Rol)
+320g ready rolled puff pastry, I use Jus-Rol

 TIP: Make in advance and freeze before cooking to save yourself Christmas day stress.
 Wrap each parcel individually in a few layers of cling film before freezing.
 Defrost thoroughly before cooking.